 Here are some ways you can root out fake reviews on the Google Play Store.

 There are actually apps available on the Google Play Store that work to sniff out fake reviews.
 One such app is called Fakespot and, as the name suggests, it is primarily for spotting fakes.
-This app can be used on the Play Store itself, or on a variety of e-commerce sites, such as eBay and Amazon.
+This app can be used on the Play Store or on various e-commerce sites, such as eBay and Amazon.
+But, if you need one for fake reviews on Glassdoor, you might need another app.
 Reviews for this app are generally positive, though installing and using it will take up some of your valuable time.
 At least it is free.

 Google has instituted multiple policies and developed numerous algorithms to find and delete fake reviews from the Play Store, but no system is perfect.